Colon and rectal cancers

-- Stents, expandable metal tube-like devices, may be used as preparation before surgery to remove blockage and to keep the intestine open.
+- Stents, expandable metal tube-like devices, may be used as preparation before surgery to manage blockage and to keep the intestine open.

 - Open surgery uses a wide incision to open the person's abdomen.
 The surgeon then performs the procedures with standard surgical instruments.
 This is the usual method for performing colectomy.

-- Laparoscopy uses a few small incisions through which the surgeon passes a fiber-optic tube (laparoscope) containing a small camera or tiny instruments.
-It is generally used for earlier stage colon cancers that have smaller tumors.
+- Laparoscopy uses a few small incisions through which the surgeon passes a fiber-optic tube (laparoscope) containing a small camera.

 Feces and gas moving through the intestine pass through the stoma and drain into a special colostomy bag (ostomy pouch) that is attached to the stoma.
 The bag needs to be emptied several times a day.
 You will be taught how to keep the area around the stoma clean so as to avoid infection.